silx-kit/silx-training/python/python/definitions.rst

 - In Python everything is object (inherits from ``object``)

-- Names are just labels attached to an object
+- Names are just labels, references, attached to an object
     - Memory is freed when the number of references drops to 0

 - ``dir(obj)``: list the attributes of an object